afadxb/bot5/README.md

 ## Notes

 The bot integrates with real broker APIs and market data providers.
-By default it retrieves market data from Yahoo Finance, while IBKR handles account management and order execution.
-The included `ibkr_client.py` demonstrates how to request historical data and submit basic orders while respecting their pacing limitations.
-Upon startup the bot logs the current IBKR cash balance, buying power and any open positions loaded from the local database.
+By default it retrieves market data from Yahoo Finance while IBKR handles account management and order execution.
+The included `ibkr_client.py` demonstrates how to request historical data and submit basic orders while respecting IBKR pacing limitations.